BECOME A FUTURE HILLTOPPER

 Download The Student Affairs Background Check

 Applicants to either the CMHC or MCFC program should select the link “Counseling” above; Student Affairs applicants, should select the link “Student Affairs” above and then proceed with the directions and fee.
 All questions should be directed to the Verified Credentials Client Services Team at 1-800-938-6090.
-The Background Check is forwarded to the Graduate School, however upon receiving it from Verified Credentials, applicants should upload a copy of it into The Graduate School Document Upload Portal.
+The Background Check is forwarded to the Graduate School, however upon receiving it from Verified Credentials, applicants must upload a copy of it into the application portal.

 The background may take weeks to be processed; this process should be initiated well in advance of the application deadline as it could take a month to process.